duckietown/docs-AIDO/book/AIDO/05_introduction/35_embodied_tasks.md

 ### Simulation

-We will provide a cloud simulation environment for training.
+We  provide a cloud simulation environment for training.

-In a way similar to the last DARPA Robotics Challenge, we will use the simulation as a first screening of the participants.
+In a way similar to the last DARPA Robotics Challenge, we  use the simulation as a first screening of the participants.
 It will be necessary for the code to run in simulation to gain access to the Autolabs.
 In particular we emphasize that Duckiebots should not crash in simulation since a similar behavior may be disruptive to the physical Duckietown.